-Once your local cardiologist or Dr. Reisman New York best cardiologist has evaluated your test results, he’s able to determine the best dyspnea treatment for you.
+Once Dr. Reisman New York best cardiologist has evaluated your test results, he’s able to determine the best dyspnea treatment for you.
 If breathing problems are caused by or aggravated by an infection, prescription-strength antibiotics can treat the infection.
 Pulmonary conditions may require medication or the use of supplemental oxygen.

 If your trouble breathing is caused by heart problems, your Manhattan cardiologist may suggest one of several therapies.
 Certain heart conditions may improve with surgical intervention, such as repairing a heart valve or improving blood flow with coronary artery bypass surgery.
 Your cardiology doctor may recommend controlling your heart rhythm by using a pacemaker.

 Self-Care and Lifestyle Changes for Shortness of Breath Treatment

 Lifestyle changes can make a big difference in improving your overall health.
 These changes may also improve your shortness of breath symptoms.
 Recommended lifestyle changes include:

 - Since obesity is one of the causes of dyspnea, losing weight can help you avoid shortness of breath issues and improve your overall health as well.

 - Change your diet.
 Choose healthy foods whenever possible.
 Once you’ve been cleared of any major life-threatening conditions affecting your heart, your doctor can help you formulate a diet that fits with your symptoms, your lifestyle and your overall health.

 - With your doctor’s approval, strive to increase your activity level.
 The recommended level for adults is about 150 minutes of moderate exercise a week.

 - If you smoke, quit.
 It can reduce symptoms of heart and lung disease.

 - Avoid breathing allergens and environmental toxins.
 Second-hand smoke is one thing, but poor work and living environments contribute to shortness of breath issues.